North Region Junior Football League

 The North Region Junior Football League was a football league based in the north east of Scotland.
-It was formed in 2001 as a replacement for the previous league.
+It was formed in 2001 as a replacement for the North Junior Football League.

 Geographically, the league covered Aberdeen City, Aberdeenshire and Moray.

 Following the integration of Junior football into the league system in 2021–22, the league sat at levels 6–7/8 on the Scottish football league system, and acted as a feeder to the Highland Football League.

 The league disbanded in 2025 after the SJFA North Region announced they would no longer run the league, and the newly independent North of Scotland Football League was created to serve as a direct successor for the region.

 League system

 When the league was founded in 2001, it consisted of the Super League (tier 1), with Division 1 (tier 2) below.
 The Division 1 was split geographically into an East League and a North League.

 After two seasons of this format, Division 1 was combined into a single league, and a new Division 2 (tier 3) was created.
 This lasted until 2013, when Division 1 was once again split geographically, this time into an East League and a West League.

 In 2018, the league returned to the previous setup with a Division 1 and a Division 2 below the Super League.

 For season 2020-21, due to the COVID-19 pandemic, the league adopted a regional system consisting of 4 leagues (Aberdeen North Division, Aberdeen South Division, Banff & Buchan Division and West Division).
 However, the season was ultimately declared null and void.

 In 2022, the Super League changed for the first time ever, being re-named the Premier League.
 The two tiers beneath were combined into a single Championship.
 The league maintained this structure until it was folded.

 The final system saw two clubs automatically relegated from the Premier League, who were replaced by two clubs from the Championship.
 The third-bottom club in the Premier League entered a promotion/relegation play-off with the clubs who finished between third and fifth in the Championship.
 In the two-leg semi-finals, the Premier League side played the fifth-placed Championship side, and the third and fourth-placed teams played each other.
 The semi-final winners then progressed to a single-leg final.